Closely Watched Trains: Plot

-Zedníček winds up the disciplinary hearing by dismissing the Czech people as "nothing but laughing hyenas" (a phrase actually employed by the senior Nazi official Reinhard Heydrich).
-The stationmaster is despondent because the scandal with Hubička and Zdenička seems to have frustrated his ambition of being promoted to inspector.
-Then a huge series of explosions happens just around a bend in the track as the train is destroyed by the bomb.
-Hubička, unaware of what has happened to Miloš, laughs to express his joy at this blow to the Nazi occupiers.
-Máša, who has been waiting to speak with Miloš, picks up his uniform cap, which has wound up at her feet, blown by the huge winds from the blast.
+When Zedníček determines Zdenička was not coerced in any way, he winds up the hearing by dismissing the Czech people as "nothing but laughing hyenas" (a phrase actually employed by the senior Nazi official Reinhard Heydrich).
+Then, just around a bend in the track, the train blows up.
+Máša, who has been waiting to speak with Miloš, picks up his uniform cap, which has been blown to her feet by the powerful winds from the blast.